vne/jso2xml/README.md

 js2xml
 ======

-Convert Javascript object to XML string
+A primitive library for converting Javascript objects to XML strings.

+Written by Vladimir Neverov <sanguini@gmail.com> in 2014.